d12frosted/elpa-mirror/stable-melpa/pg-readme.txt

 --------

-This module lets you access the PostgreSQL object-relational DBMS from Emacs, using its socket-level frontend/backend protocol.
+This module lets you access the PostgreSQL object-relational DBMS from Emacs, using its socket-level frontend/backend protocol (the PostgreSQL wire protocol).
 The module is capable of automatic type coercions from a range of SQL types to the equivalent Emacs Lisp type.

 Supported features: